DeZ-Dew/to-do-list-app/README.md

 # to-do list app
- To-Do List app using HTML, JavaScript, and CSS
+ Gotta Do-It, List app using HTML, JavaScript, and CSS

  •Hello and thank you for viewing my to-do list app, "Gotta Do-It".
 This is an app using HTML, JavaScript, and CSS.
  What motivated me to work on this project was to learn more about the JavaScript language.
 I learned to utilize functions